Portfolio selection models based on interval-valued conditional value at risk (ICVaR) and empirical analysis: Introduction

 \section{Introduction}

 A portfolio is a collection of stocks, bonds, and financial derivatives held by investors or financial institutions to spread risk.
-Since H. Markowitz published the pioneering paper on mean-variance model \cite{Mar} in 1952, there have been many works on the applications and extension of the classical models.
+Since H. Markowitz published the pioneering paper on mean-variance model \cite{Mar} in 1952, there have been a large number of papers on the applications and extension of the classical models.
+It is known that one major drawback of Markowitz's model is that the solution are sensitive to the underlying parameters, i.e. mean and covariance matrix of assets.
+In order to overcome the sensitivity, some robust portfolio models are proposed, for example, \cite{Blan} and references therein.